-Rodrigues, and fellow senators Eric Lesser and Patrick O’Connor, and House members Jerald Parisella, Aaron Michlewitz and David Muradian, are tasked with coming up with a sports betting compromise that will satisfy both chambers.
+Rodrigues, and fellow senators Eric Lesser and Patrick O’Connor, and House members Jerald Parisella, Aaron Michlewitz and David Muradian, are tasked with coming up with a sports betting compromise that will satisfy both chambers, and get sportsbooks like BetMGM Massachusetts legal and live.
 The governor is already on board as saying he wants to see online sports betting in Massachusetts.

 “We probably hear more about sports betting from our constituents than just about anything else, so I’m looking forward to working with you, your Senate colleagues and my House colleagues to come to a compromise,” Parisella said to Rodrigues before the video feed shut down and the meeting continued in private.

 The legislators may be hearing a lot more about sports betting before it’s legalized because the two bills are different in all areas.
 Is compromise possible?
 Sure, but the odds are not good.